 Emily has been a resident of Corvallis for 12 years.
 She is the mother of 2 boys raised in the Corvallis School District.
 At the district, Emily is a parent member of the DELTA equity advisory group.

 A graduate of Oregon State University in 2013 as a non-traditional student, Emily graduated at the top of her class with a degree in economics and won the Outstanding Senior Award for her academic performance and her on-campus and community service.
-With experience in the non-profit housing sector and as a fundraiser and champion for youth at the Boys & Girls Club of Corvallis, Emily is uniquely positioned to recognize the opportunities that exist for those navigating poverty and inequities.
+With experience in the non-profit housing sector and as a fundraiser and champion for underserved groups as the Development Director for Community Outreach, Emily is uniquely positioned to recognize the opportunities that exist for those navigating poverty and inequities.
 She’s excited to work with the Imagine Corvallis Action Network and the City’s Economic Development Department to raise the voices and circumstances of those in need so that we all can bring our skills, abilities, and innovative ideas to this dynamic community and achieve our 2040 vision.

 Barb Croney has spent her career working in healthcare and is currently the Vice President of Research & Education and Oncology Services at Samaritan Health Services.
 She and her husband’s goal was to live in a vibrant, medium-sized college town and they feel fortunate to have lived in their dream location of Corvallis since 2002.
 Barb has served on the boards of the Linn & Benton United Way and Heart of the Valley Children’s Choir and has spent countless hours volunteering in the Corvallis Public Schools, for Corvallis Little League and the Gerding Builder’s Marketmen American Legion Baseball program.
 She is very pleased to serve on the ICAN board with focus on the health and wellness of our community.

 Miriam G. Cummins